top of page

 Marsha I. Cohen, Executive Director

-From 1997 – 2020, Marsha served as executive director of Philadelphia’s Homeless Advocacy Project’s (HAP), significantly growing the size and scope of the agency, and placing HAP on the map as a national model for delivering pro bono legal aid.
-During Marsha’s tenure, HAP provided free legal services to 55,000 men, women and children experiencing homelessness in Philadelphia.
+From 1997 to 2020, she served as the executive director of Philadelphia’s Homeless Advocacy Project (HAP), where she significantly expanded the organization’s size, scope, and impact.
+Under her leadership, HAP became a national model for delivering pro bono legal services to people experiencing homelessness.
+During her tenure, HAP provided free legal aid to more than 55,000 individuals and families in Philadelphia.

-Marsha received her BA from Wesleyan University and her JD from the George Washington University School of Law.
-Marsha lives in the West Mt.
-Airy section of Philadelphia with her husband Peter, their two college-age sons and their elderly miniature dachshund, Chloe.
+Marsha earned her BA from Wesleyan University and her JD from the George Washington University Law School.
+She lives in the West Mt.
+Airy neighborhood of Philadelphia with her husband Peter, their two college-age sons, and puppy Sadie.

 bottom of page